AGU-Data-System/AGU-Prediction-System/code/jvm/README.md

 - **Input/Output Models**: The input and output models are the representation of the data received and sent in the requests.

+### Error Handling

+The used error handling is done by setting strings, and according to them, giving the user either 400 or 200 responses.